coderduc/Play-Together-Auto-Fishing/README.md

 - Turn on USB Debugger for adb service
 - Firstly u need to set up the Emulator title to: CoderDuc
 - Secondly go to a place that u wanna fishing and open the tool
-- Until a small rectangle appears then press HOME for starting the progress
+- Until the message "Done !
+Press HOME for starting detect" then press HOME key and enjoy